MJF Logo

 This was founded in 1987 to promote good relations between people of different faiths in this country.
 Its member organisations include representative bodies from the Baha'i; Buddhist; Christian; Hindu; Jain; Jewish; Muslim; Sikh; and Zoroastrian communities; national and local inter faith bodies; and academic institutions and educational bodies concerned with inter faith issues.

-Salaam Shalom Media
+Salaam Shalom

 This is a Muslim/Jewish Media Project in Bristol, South-West England.
 In 2007 they started out as a online radio station, producing daily radio shows.
-In 2011 Salaam Shalom Media was re-launched as a Media Company/Project, focusing on Training, Podcasts, Webcasting and similar activities.
+In 2011 Salaam Shalom was re-launched as a Media Company/Project, focusing on Training, Podcasts, Webcasting and similar activities.

-The Woolf Institute of Abrahamic Faiths
+The Woolf Institute

 This is an academic institution in Cambridge devoted to the study of relations between Judaism, Christianity and Islam.
-Several MJF members were particularly moved by an article in the Woolf Institute's Perpectives magazine Spring 2010 in which Myra Cohen Klenicki recounts a recent conversation with Dr Izzeldin Abuelaish, a 2010 Nobel Peace Prize nominee, about his work as a physician and a peace activist.
+Several MJF members were particularly moved by an article in the Woolf Institute's Perpectives magazine Spring 2010 in which Myra Cohen Klenicki recounts a conversation with Dr Izzeldin Abuelaish, a 2010 Nobel Peace Prize nominee, about his work as a physician and a peace activist.

 Other websites of interest